-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Steers is shown as a purple triangle. (analysis methodology)
+Steers is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Steers sponsored bills primarily in these issue areas:

 Some of Steers’s most recently sponsored bills include...

 - H.R.
 14387 (95th): A bill to amend the Longshoremen’s and Harbor Workers’ Compensation Act to ...

 - H.R.
 14388 (95th): A bill to create an additional judicial district in the State of ...

 - H.R.
 14330 (95th): Equal Opportunity in Federal Employment Act

 - H.R.
 14356 (95th): A bill to require that the Federal Government pay interest on overdue ...